 The black cadet necktie shall be worn with the blue cadet short sleeve shirt under your tunic or C1, C2 Uniform standard.
 It shall be knotted neatly using a Windsor knot and kept tight.
 When tied, it will extend to the middle of the pants belt buckle.

-4.Rank Slip-ons – Rank slip-ons shall be worn on the epaulettes of both shoulders on the
+4.Rank Slip-ons – Rank slip-ons shall be worn on the epaulets of both shoulders on the

 1. Tunic with Cloth Belt – The tunic is the formal jacket of the cadet uniform.
-It is worn over the sweater during the winter and is also worn over the dress shirt and necktie on all formal occasions.
+It is worn over the short sleeved dress during the winter and also on all formal occasions.
 It shall always be fully buttoned, with the exception of the top button, and shall be kept clean and wrinkle-free.
 The sleeves of the jacket shall have no creases.
 The cloth tunic belt shall be worn so the excess of the belt (not more than 8 cm) is on the left side of the buckle.
 The buckle shall be centered on the uniform.
 Nothing is to be carried in the tunic pockets, and all pocket flaps shall be buttoned at all times.

 2. Cadet Parka – The cadet Parka or All-Season Jacket may be worn year-round when weather conditions dictate.
 The liner and the exterior jacket may be worn separately or as a set.